OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/store-sendgrid-php-how-to-send-email.md

      include "vendor/autoload.php";

      $email = new SendGrid\Email();
-     // The list of addresses this message will be sent to
+     // hello list of addresses this message will be sent to
-     // [This list is used for sending multiple emails using just ONE request to SendGrid]
+     // [This list is used for sending multiple emails using just ONE request tooSendGrid]
      $toList = array('john@contoso.com', 'anna@contoso.com');

-     // Specify the names of the recipients
+     // Specify hello names of hello recipients
      $nameList = array('Name 1', 'Name 2');

      // Used as an example of variable substitution
      $timeList = array('4 PM', '5 PM');

-     // Set all of the above variables
+     // Set all of hello above variables
      $email->setTos($toList);
      $email->addSubstitution('-name-', $nameList);
      $email->addSubstitution('-time-', $timeList);